Wanderoooo/Skybod/README.md

 ## User Stories

-- As a user, I want to be able to book aeroplanes of my desired type & specialized instructors
+- As a user, I want to be able to book aeroplanes of my desired type & instructor
-- As a user, I want to be able to create, edit, and remove bookings from a list of bookings
+- As a user, I want to be able to add and remove (cancel) bookings to/from my list of bookings
-- As a user, I want to be able to check current weather & weather forecast
+- As a user, I want to be able to check current weather report & weather forecast
-- As a user, I want to be able to save my license and medical # in my profile for booking confirmation
+- As a user, I want to be able to add my license and medical # in my profile
-- As a user, I want to be able to check my booking status (booked/cancelled)
+- As a user, I want to be able to add & complete preflight and postflight documentations
 - As a user, I want to be able to record & save flight data in my pilot log

 ## **Stretch Goals**